zhaohuabing/johnhenryp/content/post/2018-07-27-speed-reading-is-a-myth.md

 readers knew that their rate was being measured and that their comprehension would not be tested.

 The reading rates for the four groups ranged from 250 to 450 words per minute.
-Approximately, average or just a bit quicker.
+Approximately, average or just a bit better.

 Case in point, Jamie Dimon, the CEO of JPMorgan Chase states he has [3 reading speeds](https://youtu.be/IyEadGANbgM?t=37m14s).
 Very fast, fast, and slow.
 Dimon reads very fast when he is reading something like a magazine article where he just skimming to see if there is something interesting, but when he is reading something complex, or something that requires a lot of thinking (like a journal article perhaps), Dimon reads very slow.
 Jamie Dimon does not speed read when what he is reading is important.